EasyHook/EasyHook/README.md

 EasyHook currently supports injecting assemblies built for .NET Framework 3.5 and 4.0 and can also inject native DLLs.

+## EasyHook homepage

+For more information head to the EasyHook site at https://easyhook.github.io

 ## NuGet
 https://www.nuget.org/packages/EasyHook